The Biography of Warren Buffett

 In 1986, Buffett bought a used Falcon aircraft for $850,000.
 As he had become increasingly recognizable, it was no longer comfortable for him to fly commercially.
 The idea of the luxury was a lifestyle that was hard for him to accept, but he loved the jet immensely.
 The passion for jets eventually, in part, led him to purchase Executive Jet in the 90s.

 A year later, in 1988, he started buying up Coca-Cola stock like an addict.
-His old neighbor, now the President of Coca-Cola, noticed someone was loading up on shares and became concerned.
+His old neighbor, who became the president of Coca-Cola, noticed someone was loading up on shares and became concerned.
 After researching the transactions, he noticed the trades were being placed from the Midwest.

 By 1989, Berkshire Hathaway was trading at $8,000 a share.
 Buffett was now, personally, worth more than $3.8 billion dollars.
 Within the next ten years, he would be worth ten times that amount.
-Before that would happen, there were much darker times ahead (read The Solomon Scandal).
+Before that would happen, there were much darker times ahead, including being involved in a scandal called The Solomon Scandal.

-Confident that the technology bubble would burst, Warren Buffett continued to do what he did best: allocate capital to great businesses that were selling below intrinsic value.
-His efforts did not go unrewarded.
+Confident that the technology bubble would burst, Warren Buffett continued to do what he did best: Allocate capital to great businesses that were selling below intrinsic value.
+His efforts were rewarded.
 When the markets finally did come to their senses, Warren Buffett was once again a star.
 Berkshire's stock recovered to its previous levels after falling to around $45,000 per share, and the man from Omaha was once again seen as an investment icon.